44 Jobs OpenAI Uses to Measure AI Capability

 What OpenAI reports

-OpenAI reports that frontier models are “already approaching” expert quality on many tasks, based on blind comparisons across the 220 gold tasks.
+OpenAI reports that frontier models are “already approaching” expert quality on many tasks, including challenging academic tests, based on blind comparisons across the 220 gold tasks, specifically in academic tests.
 (OpenAI)

 They also describe model-by-model tendencies: